sachijay/project_template/README.md

-# project_template
+# Project Template

-Defines the template for easy setup of projects
+Defines the template for easy setup of data analysis projects.